 The Crisis Resource Manual is your “go to” guide for critical decisions and actions on crisis day.
-Content which is crucial on crisis day is in the front, making for quick access and ease of use when crisis strikes.
-The back of the book contains material helpful in planning for crisis response.
+Critical content is in the front, making for quick access and ease of use when crisis strikes.
+This manual may or may not be included in your registration fee, depending on sponsor of training.

 We highly recommend that this be used with the Crisis Resource Manual.
 Each chapter covers a different content area, and some chapters have exercises designed to help participants become more aware of their own issues from past experiences.